saldestechnology/ctx/docs/code-intelligence.md

-ctx embed --verbose         # Show progress ctx embed --force           # Re-embed all symbols (even if already embedded) ctx embed --batch-size 100  # Process symbols in batches of 100
+ctx embed --verbose         # Show progress ctx embed --force           # Re-embed all symbols (even if already embedded) ctx embed --batch-size 100  # Process symbols in batches of 100 ctx embed --openai          # Use OpenAI instead of local model
 ```

 ### What Gets Embedded